OliBlade/cko-payment-gateway-challenge-dotnet/README.md

 5. Implement the process payment endpoint:
 - Get the integration tests working using the bank simulator.
-- Add in Fluent Validation.
+- Add in basic validation for the model.
+- Add in fluent validation to validate the payment.
+We need to separate this from the controller in case the payment is rejected.